Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Results

-The results presented in the Fig. \ref{fig:main_correct_response_rate} show estimates for correct response rates for STANDARD and THINKING prompt types - we separate RESTRICTED prompt type results since this prompt forces models into short outputs, restricting the compute they can spend on providing a solution and further deteriorating the response quality (see Suppl.
-Sec. \ref{appendix:aiw_problem} for more details).
-Among the 4 models that are able to cross $p = 0.3$, two clear winners are the very recent GPT-4o and Claude 3 Opus, while the only open-weights model in this set of better performers is the rather older Llama-2 70B Chat.
-By inspecting the responses with correct answers provided by those better performers, we indeed see mostly correct reasoning executed to arrive at the final correct answer.
-For the models that do not perform well and are able to deliver correct answers only seldomly, we still see in some of those very rare responses with correct final answer correct proper reasoning, for instance in case of Mistral/Mixtral, Dbrx Instruct, CodeLLama.
-We see however also responses with a correct final answer, which after careful inspection, turns out to be an accident of executing entirely wrong reasoning, where many accumulating mistakes accidentally lead to the final number corresponding to the right answer.
-Those wrong-reasoning-right-answer responses are encountered in models that perform poorly ($p < 0.3$) (see Suppl.
-Sec. \ref{appendix:responses} for response examples).
-Further, we also observe strong fluctuation of correct response rates across AIW variations 1-4 as introduced in Sec. \ref{subsec:model_eval_prompts} (Suppl.
-Sec. \ref{appendix:aiw_problem}, Fig. \ref{fig:aiw_63_vs_69}) and also across prompt types, especially RESTRICTED vs STANDARD and THINKING (Suppl.
-Fig. \ref{fig:aiw_54_vs_56})
+The results presented in the Fig. \ref{fig:main_correct_response_rate} show estimates for correct response rates averaged across RESTRICTED, STANDARD and THINKING prompt types (Suppl.
+Tab. \ref{tab:aiw_prompt_types}, prompt IDs provided for reproducibility; Suppl.
+Fig. \ref{fig:aiw_all} with models scoring 0).
+RESTRICTED prompt type was used as further control that forces models into short outputs, restricting the compute for providing a solution and thus serving as low baseline for the performance (see Suppl.
+Sec. \ref{appendix:aiw_problem} and Suppl.
+Fig. \ref{fig:aiw_restricted}).
+Among the 4 models that are able to cross $p = 0.3$, two clear winners are the GPT-4o ($p = 0.649$) and Claude 3 Opus ($p = 0.431$).
+The only open-weights model in this set of better performers is the rather older Llama-2 70B Chat ($p = 0.3$).
+For better performers, when inspecting the responses with correct final answers, we see also correct reasoning backing up the final answers.
+For the poor performing models with low correct response rates, by inspecting those rare responses with correct answers we also in some cases still can see correct reasoning.
+In the poor performers, among the responses with a correct final answer we see however often responses where final answer, after careful inspection, turns out to be an accident of executing entirely wrong reasoning with various mistakes leading coincidentally to the final output number corresponding to the right answer.
+Such responses are encountered in models with low correct performance rates ($p < 0.4$) (see Suppl.
+Sec. \ref{appendix:responses} for response examples), and we correct via manual inspection the status of correct response for such cases.